Aljohara96/DeepLearning-Nano/README.md

 # DeepLearning-Nano

-This Folder is a repositery of all the project i have done in the deep learning nanodegree provided by Udacity :)
+This Folder is a repositery of all the projects i have worked on in the deep learning nanodegree provided by Udacity :)